Vyathan/CPGM132SemesterProject/README.md

 My plan is to build a static website to replace the one currently on vyathan.com.
 Since I've already built many I want to do this site differently.
 This time I want to change the filenames when the site is diplayed and I want to build a calendar API after I complete the assignment.

 The site will be laid out with four pages, Home, About, Services, and Contact.
+I might a fifth page, Portfolio.

 The homepage will be pretty standard.
 Basic landing page info.